ega-forever/abgp-js/README.md

 ## Limitations and assumptions
 1) no key deletion.
 However, you can set null value for key
-2) although algorithm doesn't require all nodes to be connected to each other, it's strongly recommend that each node will have at least f+1 linked connections with rest peers.
+2) although algorithm doesn't require all nodes to be connected to each other, it's strongly recommend that each node will have at least f+1 linked connections with rest nodes.

 # API